-- obtained a minimum GPA of 3.55 at Level 1, 3.60 at Level 2 and 3.70 at Level 3. - obtained a "C" or higher grade from the first attempt for all credited course units taken by the student in the relevant level. - passed all non-credited compulsory course units. - not received academic warning letters while in the university. - not faced any disciplinary action while in the university. - evidence for the involvement in extra-curricular activities the achievements. (duly entered in the portfolio and certified by the mentor/activity supervisor)
+- Obtained a minimum GPA of 3.55 at Level 1, 3.60 at Level 2 and 3.70 at Level 3. - Obtained a "C" or higher grade from the first attempt for all credited course units taken by the student in the relevant level. - Passed all non-credited compulsory course units.

+- not received academic warning letters while in the university. - not faced any disciplinary action while in the university. - evidence for the involvement in extra-curricular activities and the portfolio and certified by the mentor/activity supervisor)